mghro/rad-collision/README.md

 This script is open-source.
 You can use, modify and contribute to this script.
 Attribution shall be granted to:

-xxx et al - Med Phys 2019
+Hueso-González et al. - Biomed Phys Eng Express 2020

 Requirements